Samjean2020/project2020-for-programming/README.md

                                     Problem statement

        This project is about Fisher’s Iris Dataset.
 Documentation and code are written in Python.
+       The outline includes:
-The outline includes (1) research and summary of the data in README, (2) download the data set and add it to our repository, (3) write a program called analysis.py that outputs a summary of each variable to a single text file, saves a histogram of each variable to png files, and outputs a scatter plot of each pair of variables.
+       (1) research and summary of the data in README, (2) download the data set and add it to our repository, (3) write a program called analysis.py that outputs:
+        > a summary of each variable to a single text file,
+        > saves a histogram of each    variable to png files,
+        > and outputs a scatter plot       of each pair of variables.

                           (1) Research and summary of the data in README